MariiaVision/msp_tracker/README.md

 2a.
 For window machine double click on `run_tracker_windows.bat` -it will do all the work

+#### Run tracker without GUI
+Use 'run_msp_tracker.sh' to run the tracker when the parameters for detection and linking are saved into a file.
+It is preferable to use the option when the image sequence is large and the tracking can take some time.

+1. Following variables should be adjusted:
+  - MOVIE_PATH - path to the image sequence (should be tiff format, single channel)
+  - DETECTION_PARAMETERS_PATH - path to the file with detection parameters (created with the MSP-tracker GUI)
+  - LINKING_PARAMETERS_PATH - path to the file with linking parameters (created with the MSP-tracker GUI)
+  - USE_EXIST_DETECTION - "True" or "False": set it to False to run the detection part of the tracker, and True to use existing detections
+  - DETECTION_PATH - path to the file with the detection for the current image sequence.
+When USE_EXIST_DETECTION is"False" - detections will be saved there, otherwise (when "True") - detections will be read from the file
+  - RESULT_PATH - path to save the trajectories
+  2. run the script from the command line 'bash run_msp_tracker.sh'

+#### Train the CNN model for candidate pruning with your data
+To train the model with a new data, use bash script 'run_train_CNN.sh'
+1. Following variables should be adjusted:
+  - NUMBER_FILES - number of image sequences will be used for the training
+  - MOVIE_PATH_1 ...
+MOVIE_PATH_N - paths to the image sequence (should be tiff format, single channel)
+  - POSITIVE_COORDINATES_PATH_1 ...
+POSITIVE_COORDINATES_PATH_N - paths to the txt file with coordinates of the positive samples
+  - NEGATIVE_COORDINATES_PATH_1 ...
+NEGATIVE_COORDINATES_PATH_N - paths to the txt file with coordinates of the negative samples
+  - IMAGE_PATH - path where the positive and negative samples can be stored
+  - MODEL_PATH - path where the new weight for the model will be stored
+2. Adjust 'python tracking_lib/train_cnn.py ... ' to include all the provided files
+3. run the bash script  'bash run_train_CNN.sh'
+4. Copy the trained model 'cnn-model-best.hdf5' to the folder with the existing weights, rename it and select it when setting parameters in MSP-tracker

+##### preparing data for training
+The training data contains an image sequences paried up with two txt files.
+The txt files contain coordinates of the postivie samples(vesicles) and negative samples(non-vesicles) in separate files.
+One raw represents a single sample with the following order (position, x, y, frame).

+To create the txt file, you can use ImageJ multi-point tool and with ctrl+M copy the coordinates into a new txt file.
+It is important to include large variety in the vesicle class.
+Non-vesicle class would include background, bright blobs, noisy areas without vesicles.

 #### Trackviewer
 1. In necessary update the environment: `conda env update --file environment.yml`